Stephen Angulalik

-Stephen Angulalik (ca. 1898–1980) was an internationally known Ahiarmiut Inuit from northern Canada notable as a Kitikmeot fur trader and trading post operator at Kuugjuaq (Perry River), Northwest Territories.
+Stephen Angulalik (ca. 1898–1980) was an internationally known Ahiarmiut Inuk from northern Canada notable as a Kitikmeot fur trader and trading post operator at Kuugjuaq (Perry River), Northwest Territories.
 His stories and photos were carried by journals and periodicals worldwide.

 Early life

 Angulalik was born less than 30 mi to the west in the vicinity of Ellice River on the Queen Maud Gulf.
 His parents, Oakoak (father) and Okalitaaknahik (mother), were Caribou Inuit.